jasdeep7991/angular/aio/content/guide/router-reference.md

 The `:id` in the second route is a token for a route parameter.
 In a URL such as `/hero/42`, "42" is the value of the `id` parameter.
-The corresponding `HeroDetailComponent` uses that value to find and present the hero whose `id` is 42.
+The corresponding `HeroDetailComponent` uses that value to find and display the hero whose `id` is 42.

 The `data` property in the third route is a place to store arbitrary data associated with this specific route.